Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: Introduction

 \section{Introduction}

 The bi-local fields are known to be an original form of non-local fields extended in spacetime proposed by H. Yukawa\cite{Yukawa-1}-\cite{Yukawa-3}.
-In the beginning, this theory had been expected as a fundamental approach to save the problems in local field theories such as the problems of divergence and those of unified description for many elementary particles, etc. According to the development of this theory, however, the bi-local fields established the standpoint as a possible approach studying the relativistic two-body bound systems\cite{Takabayasi}.
+In the beginning, this theory had been expected as a drastic approach to save the problems in local field theories such as the problems of divergence and those of unified description for many elementary particles, etc. According to the development of this theory, however, the bi-local fields established the standpoint as an effectiver approach to the relativistic two-body bound systems\cite{Takabayasi} such as mesons in QCD.
 The resultant formulation of bi-local systems, the classical counterparts of the bi-local fields, had a similar structure to the string models\cite{BL-Review}.

 The bi-local systems have a structure of constrained dynamical systems based on the reparameterization invariance of the time parameters of constituent particles.
 The structure of constrained dynamics is simpler than that of the string model; however, because of this reason, it was not easy to formulate the interaction of the bi-local systems with other fields.
-In the attempts of those interacting bi-local systems, however, the scattering amplitudes\cite{Tanaka}, the form factor by external fields\cite{Namiki}, and so on were studied.
+In the attempts of those interacting bi-local systems, the scattering amplitudes\cite{Tanaka}, the form factor by external fields\cite{Namiki} and so on were studied.
 Through the study on a three vertex function of the bi-local fields, a prototype of the Witten type of vertex function in the string model was also proposed\cite{Goto-Naka}.
+We also point out the recent viewpoint relating the bi-local fields and the collective bi-local fields out of a higher-spin gauge theory in AdS spacetime\cite{AdS-BL}.

-In this paper, we study the bi-local systems under a constant electric field in view of that this type of interaction is relevant to the problem of dissociation and pair production of the bi-local systems by the electric field.
+In this paper, we study the bi-local systems of two particles carrying the charges $g_{(1)}(>0)$ and $g_{(2)}(<0)$ under a constant electric field.
+We there take notice of that this type of interaction is relevant to the problem of dissociation and pair production of the bi-local systems by the electric field.
 In the next section, we review the formulation of free bi-local systems bounded by a relativistic Hooke type of potential.